 Temi Coker – @temi.coker

-Collage artwork is often associated with faded and sun-worn colours.
-But if you increase the pop art influence, you can create vibrant energy using bright colours.
-You can swap colours from the source images.
-Or you can create brand new colourful elements on Photoshop.
+Collage artwork is often associated with faded and sun-worn colors.
+But if you increase the pop art influence, you can create vibrant energy using bright colors.
+You can swap colors from the source images.
+Or you can create brand new colorful elements on Photoshop.

-Temi Coker’s digital collages are alive with colour.
+Temi Coker’s digital collages are alive with color.
 Coker uses bright oranges, purples, and blues to set the tone and elevate his art.
-He’ll often use a face or head, which he surrounds with electric colours to create stunning digital collage portraits.
+He’ll often use a face or head, which he surrounds with electric colors to create stunning digital collage portraits.